kimtth/awesome-azure-openai-llm/section/models_research.md

 ### LLM Pre-training and Post-training Paradigms

+- [A Bitter Lesson for Data Filtering📑](https://arxiv.org/abs/2605.19407): Large models can benefit from unfiltered low-quality data.
+[May 2026]
 - [How to continue pretraining an LLM on new data](https://x.com/rasbt/status/1768629533509370279): `Continued pretraining` can be as effective as `retraining on combined datasets`.
 [13 Mar 2024]
 - Three training methods were compared:
   <img src="../files/cont-pretraining.jpg" width="400"/>